-NOW, THEREFORE, the Members hereby adopt this operating agreement as contemplated by the ________________ Maryland Limited Liability Company Law, as the same may be amended from time to time (the “Act”).
+NOW, THEREFORE, the Members hereby adopt this operating agreement as contemplated by the Maryland Limited Liability Company Law, as the same may be amended from time to time (the “Act”).

 Name.
-The name of the limited liability company governed hereby is __________________________________, 106 South Monastery AVE, LLCLLC.
+The name of the limited liability company governed hereby is 106 South Monastery AVE, LLC.

 Purpose.
-The Company is formed for the object and purpose of, and the nature of the business to be conducted and promoted by the Company is the servicing, managing, operating, purchasing, rehabilitating, selling and other dealings with real estate property investments and any other lawful activity, power and purpose now or hereafter permitted to limited liability companies under the laws of the State of formation.
+The purpose of the Company is to engage in any lawful business purpose or activity for which limited liability companies may be formed under the laws of the State of formation and to engage in any and all activities necessary or incidental thereto including, but not limited to, the servicing, managing, operating, purchasing, rehabilitating, selling and other dealings with real estate property investments.

 Registered Office.
-The address of the registered office of the Company in the State of ______________ Maryland is 3315 Shelburne Road, Pikesville, MD, 21208
+The address of the registered office of the Company in the State of Maryland is 3315 Shelburne Road, Pikesville, MD, 21208

 Registered Agent.
-The name of the registered agent of the Company for service of process on the Company in the State of __________ Maryland is Avraham Oestreicher________________., located at ___________________________________.
+The name of the registered agent of the Company for service of process on the Company in the State of Maryland is Avraham Oestreicher.

 Members.
 The name and ownership interest of each Member is as set forth on Schedule “A” attached hereto.

-Membership Interest Certificates.
-The Membership Interest held by the Members hereunder shall be evidenced by certificates of the Company certifying the Membership Interest represented thereby and in such form as the Members may from time to time prescribe.
-The certificate evidencing a Membership Interest shall be a security for purposes of Article 8 of the Uniform Commercial Code.

 Management.
 The business and affairs of the Company shall be managed by its Members.
 With the majority consent of the Member(s), any one (1) of the Members shall have the power to do any and all acts (including the signing of any documents on behalf of the Company) necessary or convenient to or in furtherance of the purposes of the Company described herein, including, without limitation, (i) to mortgage, pledge, hypothecate or assign any or all of the assets of the Company, (ii) to incur debt on behalf of the Company, (iii) to acquire or sell any assets of the Company, (iv) to provide indemnities or guaranties in the name and on behalf of the Company, (v) to enter into, perform and carry out contracts of any kind, including, without limitation, contracts with any person or entity affiliated with the Company, necessary to, in connection with, convenient to or incidental to the accomplishment of the purposes of the Company, and (vi) to take any and all other actions deemed by a majority of the Member(s) to be necessary, desirable, convenient or incidental for the furtherance of the objects and purposes of the Company, and the Members shall have and may exercise on behalf of the Company all of the powers and rights conferred upon a limited liability company formed pursuant to the Act.
 The Members shall have full power and authority to conduct the business and affairs of the Company in accordance with the terms and conditions contained herein.

 Voting Rights.
 Except as expressly provided in this Agreement, Members shall have no voting, approval or consent rights.
 However, Members shall have the right to approve or disapprove the following matters: